How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 | Role of data | Supportive, not central | Foundational — AI outcomes depend on quality and availability of data |

-| Improvement cycle | Iteration based on user feedback | Continuous data/model retraining + user + data feedback |
+| Improvement cycle | Iteration based on user feedback | Continuous data and model retraining plus user feedback |

 | Complexity | Lower: basic logic, UI, and user flows | Higher: requires data pipelines, model training infra, explainability, monitoring |